AlttiRi/md5-comparison/README.md

 Work in progress yet, lol.

 ## TODO
 - Complete (It's almost done, but I need to do some features.
-For example, stream computing with Web Worker.)
+For example, add stream computing with Web Worker, and fix "Store in memory" mode with enabled Web Worker.)
 - Description (It requires a long description about performance (for both Chromiums and Firefox) and about the different settings)

 ## Short description